 collector for his entire stock of R-390A parts sets and modules.
 From that

 collection I was able to recreate an original Arvin Industries R-725

 (R-390A with R-390 IF deck.)
 I've used all of these receivers except the

 "Blue Striper" at one time or another, both as an SWL receiver or as a

 1. If you absolutely must know exactly where in the electromagnetic spectrum you are listening, the R-390A and its family are the most frequency-accurate readout available in vacuum tube receivers.
 It's easy to achieve 1/2 kc accuracy or better.
 The mechanical-digital readout eliminates the vague interpretations of reading analog dials.

-2. If you're bothered by QRM, remember the R-390A was designed to intercept radio signals from the USSR, China, East Germany and other Communist countries and be able to successfully copy those signals through any kind of interference whether natural or man-made.
-The mechanical filters allow the best in steep slope bandwidths.
-When operating CW, you can also switch in an 800 cycle audio filter.
-You can literally copy one CW signal with another CW signal almost on top (yes, I've done it,... many times.)
+2. If you think you're going to be bothered by QRM, remember the R-390A was designed to intercept radio signals from the USSR, China, Cuba, East Germany and other Communist countries and to be able to successfully copy those signals through any kind of interference whether natural or man-made.
+The R-390A also provided reliable communications, including mobile RTTY, despite jamming efforts from some of our Cold War adversaries.
+The receiver can cope with just about any type of amateur interference since it was designed to work through "professional-level" QRM.

 4. Stability is the best in vacuum tube designs.
 Drift is non-existent.